kbroman/pkg_primer/pages/tests.md

 > It's not that we don't test our code, it's that we don't
 > store our tests so they can be re-run automatically.

 How do you know that the code you write works?
-You try it out.
+You tried it out.
 How do you know that your code still works a year later?
-Well, ideally you saved those initial tests; even better, you don't just save them, but you structure them in a way that you'll be running them regularly.
-This will give you confidence that later changes haven't broken things that worked.
+Well, ideally you saved those initial tests; even better, you didn't just save them, but you structured them in a way that you could run them regularly.
+This gives you confidence that later changes haven't broken things that worked.

 ### `R CMD check`